 Knowledge distillation~\cite{hinton2015distilling,gou2021knowledge,wang2021knowledge,chen2021distilling,xie2022performance,beyer2022knowledge} is an advanced technique in deep learning, which is also referred to as teacher-student learning, where a student neural network is trained on target domain to imitate the knowledge of a teacher neural network trained on source domain.
 Knowledge distillation has been widely utilized in intelligent vehicle perception~\cite{kothandaraman2021domain,gao2022cross,hou2022point,yang2022cross,sautier2022image}.

 Knowledge distillation could be beneficial to model generalization, model compression, model transferability.
 It improves the model generalization so that the student network can generalize better on unseen examples, especially in scenarios with limited training data.
 It allows to compress a large teacher model into a smaller student model.
 It enables the knowledge transferability from the teacher model (source domain) to the student model (target domain) even with different deep learning architectures.
 The teacher network is typically trained on a large-scale dataset for the next knowledge transferability to the student network, however the large-scale dataset might be not available in the source domain of some intelligent vehicle perception tasks.
+Inspired by~\cite{lan2022instance}, the knowledge distillation methods could be roughly classified into the following two types.

-Inspired by~\cite{lan2022instance}, the knowledge distillation methods could be roughly classified into two types: 1) \textit{Response Knowledge Distillation}: It focuses on the final output layer of the teacher model so as to teach a student model to mimic its predictions.
+\textit{Response Knowledge Distillation}: It focuses on the final output layer of the teacher model so as to teach a student model to mimic its predictions.
 The core concept is to use a loss function called the distillation loss, which measures the difference between the output activations of the student and teacher models.
-By minimizing this loss during training, the student model gradually improves its ability to generate predictions that closely resemble those of the teacher model.
-2) \textit{Intermediate Knowledge Distillation}: It focuses on aligning the intermediate representations of the teacher and student models.
-The intermediate layers learn to recognize and distinguish specific features in the data, and this knowledge distilled in teacher network can be leveraged to train the student model effectively.
+By minimizing this loss during training, the student model gradually improves its ability to generate predictions that closely resemble those of the teacher model. \cite{gao2022cross} proposes the cross-domain correlation distillation loss to transfer knowledge from daytime to nighttime domains, thereby improving nighttime semantic segmentation performance.